LAR-Educational/Architecture_v2_0/README.md

 The main file is the "main_window.py" located in path "/Architecture_v2_0/Arch_2_1" .
-The IA methods are located in the corresponding files in path "/Architecture_v2_0/Arch_2_1/Modules" The complete list of dependencies to be isntall can be find at path:
+The IA methods are located in the corresponding files in path "/Architecture_v2_0/Arch_2_1/Modules" The complete list of dependencies to be installed can be found at path:
 "/Architecture_v2_0/Arch_2_1/LAB/packs/req.txt"